-This summer I’m embarking on a 1,350 mile bikerafting loop through Alaska that I’m calling “Where The River Meets The Road.”
-My hope is that my trip will promote low-impact travel, encourage human-powered exploration in Alaska, and inspire other people – especially women – to tackle solo adventures.
+During the summer of 2018 I completed a 1,350 mile bikerafting loop through Alaska that I’m calling “Where The River Meets The Road.”
+My goals were to promote low-impact travel, encourage human-powered exploration in Alaska, and inspire other people – especially women – to tackle solo adventures.

 An interactive, detailed map of the route can be found here and I’ve provided a detailed description of the route below.

-But this adventure is about more than just pedaling and paddling.
-I’m a grateful recipient of the Kyle Dempster Solo Adventure Award, and have also received generous support from Alpacka Rafts, Corpore Sano Physical Therapy, La Sportiva, Black Diamond, Duct Tape Then Beer, Hyperlite Mountain Gear, ProBar, and Four Leaf Spirits.
+But this adventure was about more than just pedaling and paddling.
+I’m a grateful recipient of the Kyle Dempster Solo Adventure Award, and have also received generous support from Alpacka Rafts, Corpore Sano Physical Therapy, La Sportiva, Black Diamond, Duct Tape Then Beer, Hyperlite Mountain Gear, Revelate Designs, ProBar, Outdoor Research, Kenmore Camera, and Four Leaf Spirits.
 This support has put me in a unique position to pay it forward.
-With much of my gear and expenses covered, I’ll have more time and energy to tackle another aspect of the adventure: fundraising.
+With much of my gear and expenses covered, I had more time and energy to tackle another aspect of the adventure: fundraising.

-Although I know that riding my bike alone through Alaska will be awesome, I also know there will be days when I wonder why the hell I’m out there, grinding along, far from home.
-On those days, I need a reason to keep going – an external motivator that is bigger than me.
-As a female cyclist and mother to a 7-yr old girl, I love the idea of getting more young girls involved in cycling.
-I also want to contribute directly to one of the communities I’ll be riding through.
-Therefore, I will be raising funds for Anchorage GRIT, to help cover program costs such as cabin rentals, racks, locks, water bottle cages, and food.
+As a female cyclist and mother to an 8-yr old girl, I love the idea of getting more young girls involved in cycling.
+I also wanted to contribute directly to one of the communities I rode through.
+Therefore, during my adventure I raised over $1000 for Anchorage GRIT, to help cover program costs such as cabin rentals, racks, locks, water bottle cages, and food.

-Committing to this route as a fundraiser makes the adventure even more meaningful, and will give me that extra boost to keep going on the toughest days.
-Donations of any amount are greatly appreciated, and can be made here.
+Committing to this route as a fundraiser made the adventure even more meaningful, and gave me that extra boost to keep going on the toughest days.
+Donations of any amount are still greatly appreciated, and can be made here.